laptopoutofbattery/laptopoutofbattery/README.md

 -
 [Yousaybot](https://github.com/laptopoutofbattery/Yousaybot) - a discord bot that plays the song "You say run" in voice channels
 nameinprogress - a Pokemon related discord bot (currently in progress, have yet to create a repository)
+[Trailblazer](https://github.com/laptopoutofbattery/Trailblazer) - an unamed course website made for a school project, with basic functionalities and styles (nothing more)

 <br>